getify/You-Dont-Know-JS/scope & closures/ch1.md

     The tree for `var a = 2;` might be a top-level node called `VariableDeclaration`, with a child node called `Identifier` (whose value is `a`), and another child called `AssignmentExpression` which itself has a child called `NumericLiteral` (whose value is `2`).

-    OK, I know, that's confusing and way too deep!
-Sorry, I promised we'd explore only what's necessary to learn *Scope*.
-Stick with me!

 3. **Code-Generation:** the process of taking an AST and turning it into executable code.
 This part varies greatly depending on the language, the platform it's targeting, etc.

     So, rather than get mired in details, we'll just handwave and say that there's a way to take our above described AST for `var a = 2;` and turn it into a set of machine instructions to actually *create* a variable called `a`, and then store a value into `a`.

 The JavaScript engine is vastly more complex than that, as are most other language compilers.
-For instance, in the process of parsing and code-generation, there is almost certainly processes to optimize the performance of the execution, including collapsing redundant elements, etc.
+For instance, in the process of parsing and code-generation, there is almost certainly steps to optimize the performance of the execution, including collapsing redundant elements, etc.

 So, I'm painting only with broad strokes here.
 But I think you'll see shortly why *these* details, even at a high level, are relevant.

-For one thing, JavaScript engines don't get the luxury (like other language compilers) of taking their "sweet time" to optimize.
+For one thing, JavaScript engines don't get the luxury (like other language compilers) of "taking their sweet time" to optimize.
 JavaScript compilation doesn't happen ahead of time, in a build step.

 For JavaScript, the compilation that occurs happens, in many cases, mere microseconds (or less!) before the code is executed.
 To ensure the fastest performance, JS engines use all kinds of tricks (like JITs, which lazy compile and even hot re-compile, etc) which are well beyond the "scope" of our discussion here.